-vSphere with Tanzu supports rolling updates for Supervisor Clusters and Tanzu Kubernetes clusters, and for the infrastructure supporting these clusters.
+vSphere with Tanzu supports rolling updates for Supervisor Clusters and Tanzu Kubernetes Grid Service clusters, and for the infrastructure supporting these clusters.

-Dependency Between Supervisor Cluster Updates and Tanzu Kubernetes Cluster Updates
+Dependency Between Supervisor Cluster Updates and Tanzu Kubernetes Grid Service Cluster Updates

-You update the Supervisor Cluster and the Tanzu Kubernetes clusters separately.
+You update the Supervisor Cluster and the Tanzu Kubernetes Grid Service clusters separately.
 Note, however, that there are dependencies between the two.

-Updating a Supervisor Cluster will likely trigger a rolling update of the Tanzu Kubernetes clusters deployed there.
+Updating a Supervisor Cluster will likely trigger a rolling update of the Tanzu Kubernetes Grid Service clusters deployed there.
 See Update the Supervisor Cluster by Performing a vSphere Namespaces Update.

-You may need to update one or more Tanzu Kubernetes clusters before updating a Supervisor Cluster if the Tanzu Kubernetes cluster is not compliant with the target Supervisor Cluster version.
-See List of Tanzu Kubernetes releases.
+You may need to update one or more Tanzu Kubernetes Grid Service clusters before updating a Supervisor Cluster if the Tanzu Kubernetes Grid Service cluster is not compliant with the target Supervisor Cluster version.
+See Verify Tanzu Kubernetes Cluster Compatibility for Update.

 About Supervisor Cluster Updates